codeart/chosen-awesome-rails/README.md

-# Chosen awesome (with ajax support and dynamic options injection)
+# Chosen awesome (with ajax support and "on the fly" options insertion)

 A written from scratch library that wraps around default html select controls and makes them more user friendly (Ruby on Rails package).
 Out of the box ajax support.